How to Burn a CD or DVD in Windows 11

 Understanding Disc Types and Compatibility

-When you want to burn a CD or DVD in Windows 11, picking the right blank disc makes all the difference.
+When you burn a CD or DVD in Windows 11, choosing the correct blank disc is important.

 How to Finalize a Disc

-Finalizing your disc in Windows 11 is a key step that makes sure it can be read on other computers or players.
+Finalizing your disc in Windows 11 is a key step.
+It makes sure the disc can be read on other computers or players.

 Troubleshooting: Why is my disc not recognized?

-If your computer doesn’t see the disc, check the physical connection and ensure the drive is plugged in.
-If you’re working with a virtual machine, make sure the ISO file is properly attached.
-Sometimes, the optical drive driver needs an update, which you can check in Device Manager.
+If your computer doesn’t recognize the disc, check that the drive is physically connected and plugged in.
+Anyone running a virtual machine (a simulated computer running inside your main operating system) should double-check that the ISO file is mounted correctly.
+Sometimes, the optical drive driver needs an update; you can check this in Device Manager.

 Summary